rcrichton/notes/Personal/AI Lap Analysis/Features+Ideas.md

-- Share button, share via link
+- Share session button, share via link
+- Set reference lap, in session, optimal or external (from leader board or friend shared lap)
+-
-- Group chat with friends
+- Group chat with friends in sidebar of shared session
-- Emote on lap and position on track
-- Comment of lap and position on track
+- Add reaction/comment tagging lap and position on track
-- @AI command
+- @AI command for invoking AI in group chat
-- Private and public chatroom
+- Mode select: Private AI chat or group/friend chatroom
+-
+- Add achievements and/or user points
 - Lap leader board
-- Set reference lap, in session or external
+	- Good idea, but is only really useful when more data is uploaded
+- Friend challenges
+	- This might require capturing data live, how would it work for retrospective data
-- Car setup chat and suggestions
+- Mode for car setup chat